 Summary and conclusions

-- Brinkmanship is the strategy of pushing dangerous engagements to the brink of active conflict, with the goal of achieving a positive outcome for yourself by intimidating your opponent.
+- Brinkmanship is the act of pushing volatile engagements to the brink of active conflict, with the goal of achieving a positive outcome for yourself.

 - Brinkmanship is most commonly associated with the Cold War and the threat of a global nuclear conflict between superpowers, but it also applicable in more personal contexts, such as when threatening to leave a network provider in an attempt to get a better deal.